Constructing Priors that Penalize the Complexity of Gaussian Random Fields: Introduction

 \section{Introduction}

-Gaussian random fields (GRFs) provide a simple and powerful tool for introducing spatial or temporal dependence in a model and are fundamental building blocks in spatial statistics and non-parametric modelling, but even for stationary GRFs controlled only by range and marginal variance, the choice of prior distribution remains a challenge.
-The prior is difficult to choose: a well-chosen prior will stabilise the inference and improve the predictive performance, whereas a poorly chosen prior can be catastrophic.
-But since the parameters in the second-order structure of a GRF can affect the predictive distributions of the GRF in unexpected ways, it is difficult to construct good priors and the prior is typically chosen in an \emph{ad-hoc} fashion.
+Gaussian random fields (GRFs) provide a simple and powerful tool for introducing spatial or temporal dependence in Bayesian hierarchical models and are fundamental building blocks in spatial statistics and non-parametric modelling, but even for stationary GRFs controlled only by range and marginal variance, the choice of prior distribution remains a challenge.
+The prior is difficult to choose: a well-chosen prior will stabilise the inference and improve the predictive performance, whereas a poorly chosen prior can be next to catastrophic.
+The main focus in this paper is one-dimensional, two-dimensional and three-dimensional GRFs with Mat\'ern covariance functions with fixed smoothness, but we also discuss how to extend the prior to non-stationary covariance structures.

-We focus on the case where the stationary part of the GRF is a Mat\'ern GRF with fixed smoothness, but the methods we develop are more widely applicable.
-The Mat\'ern GRF has a ridge in the likelihood along which the value of the likelihood decreases slowly~\citep{warnes1987problems}, and there is no consistent estimator under in-fill asymptotics for the range and the marginal variance~\citep{stein1999interpolation,Zhang2004}.
-The behaviour of the prior on the ridge will strongly affect the behaviour of the posterior on the ridge and no matter how many points are observed in a bounded observation window, there is a limit to the amount of information that can be learned about these parameters.
-For example, if a one-dimensional GRF with an exponential covariance function is observed on the interval \([0, 1]\), it is only the ratio of the range and the marginal variance that can be estimated consistently, and not the range and the marginal variance separately~\citep{Ying1991}.
-When the range and marginal variance increase together, the marginal variance at each location changes, but conditional on the value at one location the remaining correlations between the locations change only slightly.
-Figure~\ref{fig:intrinsic} shows how the level moves, but the pattern of the points around the level remains stable for increasing values of the range and the marginal variance.
+The Mat\'ern covariance function leads a ridge in the likelihood for the range and the marginal variance \citep{warnes1987problems}, and there is no consistent estimator under in-fill asymptotics for these parameters when the base space of the GRF is of dimension three or lower \citep{stein1999interpolation,Zhang2004}.
+For these GRFs only a limited amount of information can be learned about the parameters from a bounded domain and the prior affects the behaviour of the posterior of the parameters even under in-fill asymptotics.
+For example, for a one-dimensional GRF with an exponential covariance function observed on the interval \([0, 1]\), it is only the ratio of the range and the marginal variance that can be estimated consistently, and not the range or the marginal variance separately~\citep{Ying1991}.